Bawnorton/Bamboozlers/Documentation/user stories.md

 2. a) **Sending Friend Requests**
 -   As a user, I want to send friend requests, so that I can connect with new people.
     -   Acceptance Criteria: The user selects a person and sends a friend request, the system stores this in the database and notifies the recipient.
-2. b) **Accepting Friend Requests**
+2. b) **Responding to Friend Requests**
--   As a user, I want to accept friend requests, so that I can expand my network.
+-   As a user, I want to accept or deny friend requests, so that I can expand my network.
-    -   Acceptance Criteria: If the user accepts a friend request, the system removes the request from the database and updates both users' friend lists.
+    -   Acceptance Criteria: If the user accepts or denies a friend request, the system removes the request from the database and updates both users' friend lists accordingly.
 2. c) **Editing Friend Messages**
 -   As a user, I want to edit messages sent to friends, so that I can correct mistakes or update information.
     -   Acceptance Criteria: The user selects a message to a friend and edits it.
 The system updates the message in the database and chat.